Secondary systemic amyloidosis

 Secondary systemic amyloidosis is a disorder in which abnormal proteins build up in tissues and organs.
 Clumps of the abnormal proteins are called amyloid deposits.

-Systemic means body-wide.
-For example, a systemic disease affects the entire body.
+Systemic means that the disease affects the entire body.

 Amyloidosis - secondary systemic